textileio/papers/draft.md

 requirements for enabling *user-siloed* data: flexible data formats, efficient synchronization, conflict resolution, access-control, scalable storage, and network communication.
-We have introduced a solution to these requirements that extends on IPFS and prior research done by Textile and others, which we term Threads.
+We have introduced a solution to these requirements that extends on IPFS and prior research conducted by ourselves and others, which we term Threads.
 Threads are a novel data architecture that builds upon a collection of protocols to deliver a scalable and robust storage system for end-user data.